Felicia Garza: Early life

-Gil was born as Felipe Bojalil Garza in San Antonio, Texas, the son of singer Felipe Gil (Felipe Bojalil Gil) and of bolero singer Eva Garza, and nephew of musicians Alfredo "El güero" Gil, Chucho Martínez Gil and Carlos and Pablo Martinez Gil (Hermanos Martínez Gil) When his mother was pregnant with him, she moved to San Antonio, Texas from New York City, so she could give birth to her child there, returning to New York when he was six months old, iving until he was 11 years old.
+Gil was born as Felipe Bojalil Garza in San Antonio, Texas, the son of singer Felipe Gil (Felipe Bojalil Gil) and of bolero singer Eva Garza, and nephew of musicians Alfredo "El güero" Gil, Chucho Martínez Gil and Carlos and Pablo Martinez Gil (Hermanos Martínez Gil).
+When his mother was pregnant with him, she moved to San Antonio, Texas from New York City, so she could give birth to her child there, returning to New York when he was six months old.

 Gil has declared that he had a difficult relationship with his father, who was usually away due to his tours and his lifestyle as a famous singer.
 Gil self-identified as female from a young age and, at 4 years old, he wore his mother's clothes, but his father saw him and beat him up, which caused his mother to make him promise that from then on, Gil would try to look more like his father instead.
 When he was 11, his mother took Felipe Jr. and his sister Corina to Mexico City, because Eva Garza was under contract with the XEW radio station.
 His parents soon divorced.

 As a kid, Gil dreamed about becoming a mathematical physicist in order to build in the future the many spaceships he had imagined.
 When he read The Little Prince by author Antoine de Saint-Exupéry, Gil began writing verses and poems dedicated to the universe, man and God.
 His love of music, even though he was part of a musical family, was born when he became part of a choir at age 15, in a church in New York.
 While he was there, Gil's father died of asfixia, after the bed he was sleeping on caught on fire from a cigarrette Gil Sr. had on his hand.
 His father's death affected him profoundly.

 Gil continued struggling with his identity all his life.
 He played on an American football team, and practiced boxing, hoping that the experience would shape his inner-self into the man that he thought those around him wanted him to be; but he kept suffering.